FlowSep: Language-Queried Sound Separation with Rectified Flow Matching: Introduction

 Audio source separation systems aim to separate specific sound sources from audio mixtures.
 Previous research has made significant progress in various domains, including speech~\cite{speech1,speech2}, music~\cite{resunet,music2} and acoustic events~\cite{universal2,liu2024audio}.
 Recently, there has been growing interest in separating target audio sources using natural language queries as known as the Language-Queried Audio Source Separation~(LASS) ~\cite{lassnet} task.
 LASS provides a useful tool for future source separation systems, allowing users to extract audio sources via natural language instructions.
 These systems could be useful in many applications, such as automatic audio editing~\cite{audioedit,audioedit2}, multimedia content retrieval~\cite{clip}, and audio augmented listening~\cite{augmentlisten}.

 The first attempt is the LASS-Net~\cite{lassnet}, which employs a BERT~\cite{bert} network to encode textual queries, a ResUNet~\cite{resunet} module to predict the spectrogram masks of the target source.
-AudioSep~\cite{audiosep} leverages contrastive multimodal pretraining models (e.g., CLAP~\cite{clap}) and scales up the training data to \num{14000} hours, which achieves state-of-the-art results and shows promising zero-shot separation performance.
+AudioSep~\cite{audiosep} leverages contrastive multimodal pretraining models (e.g., CLAP~\cite{clap}) and scales up the training data to \num{14,000} hours, which achieves state-of-the-art results and shows promising zero-shot separation performance.
 However, both LASS-Net~\cite{lassnet} and AudioSep~\cite{audiosep} primarily use masking-based discriminative methods (e.g., spectrogram masking \cite{speech2}) to separate target audio sources from mixtures.
 These systems may encounter challenges when dealing with overlapping sound events~\cite{tse_ref}.
 In particular, the masks generated by these models may be excessive or insufficiently selective, which leads to artifacts such as spectral holes or incomplete separation~\cite{dpm-tse}.
 These limitations affect its effectiveness in real-world scenarios with diverse and dynamic acoustic environments.

 Recently, researchers have been exploring separation source systems using non-discriminative models, such as generative models including Generative Adversarial Network (GANs)~\cite{chen2024mdx} and diffusion-based models ~\cite{dpm-tse}.
 Due to their generative nature, these models have the potential to enhance the perceptual quality of the separated sources and improve the overall subjective quality.
-Rectified Flow Matching (RFM) ~\cite{flow_matching} is a recently proposed generative model that models linear relationships between data distributions and noise, providing superior theoretical properties and simplicity.
+Rectified Flow Matching (RFM) ~\cite{flow_matching} is a recently proposed generative model.
+Similar to diffusion-based systems that learn to gradually denoise the output from general distribution, RFM models linear the relationships between data distributions and noise and provide superior theoretical properties and simplicity.
 However, it has not yet been explored in sound separation tasks.